 Available Vaccine.
-One recombinant influenza vaccine, Flublok Quadrivalent (RIV4), is expected to be available during the 2022-23 influenza season.
-RIV4 is approved for persons aged \geq 18 years.
-This vaccine contains recombinant HA produced in an insect cell line using genetic sequences from cell-derived influenza viruses and is manufactured without the use of influenza viruses or eggs (127).
+One recombinant influenza vaccine, Flublok Quadrivalent (RIV4), is expected to be available during the 2023-24 influenza season.
+RIV4 is approved for persons aged ≥18 years.
+This vaccine contains recombinant HA produced in an insect cell line using genetic sequences from cell-derived influenza viruses and is manufactured without the use of influenza viruses or eggs (54).

-Dosage and Administration: RIV4 is administered by IM injection via needle and syringe.
+Dosage and Administration.
+RIV4 is administered by IM injection via needle and syringe.
 A 0.5-mL dose contains 45 μ g of HA derived from each vaccine virus (180 μ g total).

 Contraindications and Precautions for the Use of RIV4.
-RIV4 is contraindicated in persons who have had a severe allergic reaction (e.g., anaphylaxis) to a previous dose of any RIV of any valency or any component of RIV4.
+Manufacturer package inserts and updated CDC and ACIP guidance should be consulted for information on contraindications and precautions for individual influenza vaccines.
+RIV4 is contraindicated in persons who have had a severe allergic reaction (e.g., anaphylaxis) to a previous dose of any RIV of any valency or to any component of RIV4.
 A history of a severe allergic reaction (e.g., anaphylaxis) to any other influenza vaccine (i.e., any egg-based IIV, ccIIV, or LAIV of any valency) is a precaution for the use of RIV4.
 If RIV4 is administered in such an instance, vaccination should occur in an inpatient or outpatient medical setting and should be supervised by a health care provider who is able to recognize and manage severe allergic reactions.
-Providers can also consider consulting with an allergist to help identify the vaccine component responsible for the reaction.
-Moderate or severe acute illness with or without fever is a general precaution for vaccination (42).
+Providers can also consider consulting with an allergist to help identify the vaccine component responsible for the reaction (Tables 2 and 3).

+Moderate or severe acute illness with or without fever is a general precaution for vaccination (47).
 A history of GBS within 6 weeks after receipt of a previous dose of influenza vaccine is considered a precaution for the use of all influenza vaccines (Table 2).
 RIV4 is not licensed for children aged <18 years.